emrahsariboz/Machine-learning-portfolio/README.md

 ### Go over the Basic Linear Algebra

 You don't need to be a master in linear algebra.
-Here are the basic skills that everyone who are interested in ML should know.
+Here are the basic skills that everyone interested in ML should know.

-Matrix multiplication, Addition and Subtraction
+Matrix multiplication, Addition, and Subtraction
 Linear Transformation
 Transpose, identiy matrix, inverse